jkelstrup/koloro/README.md

 - Use arrow up and own to adjust your input
 - Use SHIFT to adjust by 10 at a time
 - The URL reflects the HEX (and can be used to input HEX as well)
+- Click the HEX value to select it excluding the pound sign (to copy manually)
+- Click the pound sign to select everything including the pound sign (to copy manually)

 ## License
 [MIT License](http://opensource.org/licenses/mit-license.php)